A playful, yet gentle dog, the bichon frise doesn’t need much room to romp and is suitable for apartment living. The breed is not known for barking.

 Bichons are similar to poodles in terms of their powder-puff coat, which consists of a silky but curly outer coat and soft undercoat.
-They are white, white and buff, cream, apricot or gray.
+They are white, white and buff, cream, apricot or grey.

 The length of the bichon is somewhat longer than height.
 The plumed tail is carried over the back.
 Bichons have heads that are well-proportioned to their bodies, and drop ears.
 Their nose is pronounced and black.

 Both males and females of the breed stand just under 30cm and weigh from 3-6kgs.

 The bichon frise is considered a great all-around pet that is a playful yet gentle dog.
 Bichons get along well with other pets.
 They are generally considered very good with kids.
 In one survey, they ranked high on snapping at children, but caution is in order anytime dogs and small children are together.
 In the same survey, they were found easy to house-train and train but some owners disagree with the easy house-training label.

 Bichons are active dogs, but because they are small, they don't need too much room to romp and are suitable for apartment living.
 Bichons are not known for barking, which is a real plus for city dwellers, but don't count on them to guard your home.

 They do require considerable time for coat care.
 They need grooming, bathing and trimming on a regular basis.
 Bichons are one of the few breeds recommended for people with allergies who want a dog.
 Be aware that even though some people with mild allergies may have fewer allergy problems with a bichon compared with other dogs, there are no guarantees.
 Consult your allergist and spend considerable time around adult bichons before deciding to live with one.